Back to Case Studies

 We used Supabase for the backend — authentication, database, and real-time subscriptions out of the box.
 This let us skip weeks of backend boilerplate and focus on the actual product logic.

-Daily 15-minute standups with Marco kept us aligned.
-He could see progress in a staging environment from day 1.
+Daily 15-minute standups kept us aligned.
+The founder could see progress in a staging environment from day 1.

 Week 3: Polish + Launch (Days 13–21)